 Ben Brode was quick to reply to the criticisms.
-He provided three potential paths for the developers to take, and asked for feedback.
+He outlined three different paths that Blizzard’s developers could take, and asked for feedback.
 The first path was to simply leave the cards as is, and allow them to shape future metas.
 The second was to change (read: nerf) the cards so that they remained in classic and standard, but had less of an impact.
 The final option was to simply rotate them to wild, but leave them untouched.

 A very important part of it was that he said that the second two options would have full dust refunds.
 For me and many others, this was the most important part.
 Most of the responses agreed that the third option would be the best, as long as the dust is refunded and no one is directly hurt by the changes.